Mountain Time USA

 9:00 AM-5:00 PM

 THE DIFFERENCE BETWEEN HEARING AID "INSURANCE" vs "WARRANTY"

 There is a difference between the warranty and insurance.

 It is confusing because normally new hearing aids include both - a one year's insurance and one year's warranty (some companies provide routine two year warranty and insurance coverage).

 After one year - or two if that's the case - without coverage:

 Our office sends notices once the initial warranty/insurance runs out to make users aware of this.
 At that point, it is up to you to decide what to do.
 Top

-If you want to continue insurance coverage, the best option is to EXTEND YOUR WARRANTY.
-This is provided through the hearing instrument manufacturer and is probably your wisest choice.
+If you want to continue insurance coverage, the best option is to EXTEND YOUR WARRANTY with the hearing aid manufacturer.
 You pay us, and we forward the cost to the manufacturer.